-Signing up for a website is a big commitment for most people.
-Users that sign up for your website are giving their personal information and trust to you.
-If you misuse their personal information or violate their trust, you can upset your users.
+Signing up for a website is a big commitment to most people.
+Users who sign up for your site are giving you their personal information.
+If you misuse their personal information, you could abuse their trust.
 Most users today are more wary than ever about who handles their personal information.
 In a cyber world full of hackers and spammers, who can blame them?
-If you aren’t seeing many sign ups, your form is raising a red flag for users.
-Here are eight reasons users don’t fill out sign up forms.
+If you aren’t seeing many sign ups, your form is probably raising a red flag for users.
+Make sure it’s not one of these.

 1. Fear of getting spammed

 Most users are afraid that if they sign up for a website, they’ll get spammed.
 This is mainly a problem for sign up forms that ask for the user’s email.
 If you ask for the user’s email, make sure to note next to the field what you’ll use their email for.
 This will ease users’ spam fears, and make them feel more comfortable about giving you their email.

 2. Fear that a Facebook/Twitter sign up will spam followers & friends

 Users don’t like to get spammed and they don’t want to spam others either.
 Facebook and Twitter sign ups are known for automatically spamming followers and friends with updates on user activity.
 If you are going to use a Facebook/Twitter sign up, make sure to let users know that the application won’t automatically post messages and updates for them.

 Sometimes users sign up for sites and eventually don’t want to use them anymore.
 Giving users the option to delete their account will comfort those users who don’t want to leave a paper trail of their activity on the web.
 Let them know on your sign up form that they can delete their account at anytime so that they won’t have to worry about their personal information showing up on your site forever.